DaaanielTV/lobby-system/readme.md

 ### Reporting Issues
 If you encounter any issues or bugs, please report them on the GitHub issues page.
 Provide as much detail as possible, including steps to reproduce the issue and any relevant code snippets.

-## License
+## 📝 License

-Spookly-Core-API is licensed under the MIT License.
-See the LICENSE file for more information.
+This project is licensed under the MIT License - see the LICENSE file for details. ⚖️

+---
-Made with ❤️ by the Spookly Network team.
+Made with ❤️ by Spookly Network